-Are bigger B2B deals worth the extra effort?
+Are bigger B2B deals worth it?

 Are you better off pursuing mega deals or smaller opportunities?
 Ask that question of sales leaders and you will get a lot of opinions.
 Now imagine spending half of your revenue based on an opinion about the answer to that question.
 Are you comfortable with that?